StackStorm/st2docs/docs/source/rbac.rst

     $ useradd rbacu1
     $ passwd rbacu1

-Once this user is created StackStorm will allow access to this user.
+Once this user is created |st2| will allow access to this user.
 (Optional) To validate try -

 .. sourcecode:: bash